-During the year, 99.9% of Rhode Island residents lived within 15 miles of a drop-off site.
+During the year, all Vermont residents lived within 15 miles of a drop-off site.

 Services.
-The program provided 23 direct large volume pick-ups (LVP) from businesses and others that had accumulated more than 100 gallons of paint at their locations and serviced two locations set up as recurring large volume pick-up (RLVP) sites.
+The program provided 12 direct large volume pickups (LVP) from businesses and others that had accumulated more than 100 gallons of paint at their locations and serviced one location set up as recurring large volume pickup (RLVP) site.

 Paint Collection Volume.
-The program collected 78,417 gallons of postconsumer paint.
+The program collected 110,215 gallons of postconsumer paint.

 Paint Processing.
-Latex paint was 69% of the paint processed: 82% was made into recycled-content paint and 18% was landfilled.
-Oil-based paint was 31% of the paint processed: 77% was processed for energy recovery and 23% was incinerated.
+Latex paint was 70% of the paint processed: less than one percent was reused, 77% was made into recycled-content paint, and 23% was landfilled.
+Oil-based paint was 30% of the paint processed: less than one percent was reused, 9% was made into recycled-content paint, 90% was processed for energy recovery, and less than one percent was incinerated.

 Revenue and Expenses.
-The program was financed through a fee on new paint sales: 35 cents on small containers; 75 cents on medium containers; and \$1.60 on large containers.
-Approximately 1.3 million gallons of architectural paints were sold in the state and the program collected \$813,414 in revenue from these sales.
+The program was financed through a fee on new paint sales: 49 cents on small containers; 99 cents on medium containers; and \$1.99 on large containers.
+Approximately 915,000 gallons of architectural paints were sold in the state and the program collected \$798,215 in revenue from these sales.

-Expenses, including paint transportation and processing, communications, staffing, and administration were \$880,623.
-The program ended the year with net assets of \$745,760.
-The total program cost per gallon of paint collected was \$11.23.
+Expenses, including paint transportation and processing, communications, staffing, and administration were \$861,603.
+The program ended the year with a net liability of \$299,889.
+The total program cost per gallon of paint collected was \$7.82.

 Paint Recovery Rate.
-The recovery rate-the volume of postconsumer paint collected divided by the volume of new paint sales in the same period-was 5.8%.
+The recovery rate-the volume of postconsumer paint collected divided by the volume of new paint sales in the same period-was 12%.